is8ac/network-gen/README.md

 # Network Graph Generator
-## An R script to generate network graphs of relationships.
+## An R script to generate network graphs of relationships

 network-graph-gen.R reads two csv files, an edge list and a vertex list, and uses [igraph](http://igraph.org/) to generate a network graph showing the relations in the edge list between the vertices in the vertex list.
-Edges and vertices's are color coded according to the `relation` and `vertexType` columns respectively.
+Edges and vertices are color coded according to the `relation` and `vertexType` columns respectively.
 Legends are created for both edges and vertices showing the colors that were assigned to then.